RJOC/CS4125/README.md

 Meetings:
-  Team meetings for this project will be on every Monday at 13:30 PM to 14:30 PM
+  Team meetings for this project will be on every Monday at 13:30 PM to 14:30 PM In this time we will discuss issues related to the project and update on what we have achieved in the week!

-   In this time we will discuss issues related to the project and update on what we have achieved in the week!
+  Don't miss this meeting.